cloudmesh-community/book/chapters/cloud/arch.md

 papers, reports, tools, trainings, and services they have available.

-The group of industry experts based use the following guiding principles to when publishing their reference Architecture.
+The group of industry experts based use the following guiding principles when publishing their reference Architecture.

 * Define protections that enable trust in the cloud.
 * Develop cross-platform capabilities and patterns for proprietary and